YianLai0327/RL_final_project/caption_2/README.md

 pip install numpy librosa soundfile pychorus moviepy pytubefix tqdm google-genai deep-translator
 ```

+Note: You will need a Google Gemini API Key to run the captioning scripts (audio_captioning_dynamic.py and video_captioning_dynamic_final.py).

 ##  Execution Instructions
-Run the scripts in the following order to generate the datasets and train the RL agent.
+Run the scripts in the following order to generate the datasets.

+Note: The scripts below will output their final JSON/Audio files into the data/ directory.

 Phase 1: Music Data Pipeline
 1. Download & Analyze Music Crawls royalty-free BGM and calculates BPM/Energy features.